-The phone number type is now configurable on a per source basis (and for all type of source, not just LDAP), in $Services \to CTI \ Server \to Directories$.
-For example, if you have LDAP records with the attribute telephoneNumber that you want to be displayed on your phone with the suffix "(Office)", just make sure that your directory definition is configured with a field named phone_office with the value $\{telephoneNumber\}$.
+The phone number type is now configurable on a per source basis (and for all type of source, not just LDAP), in $Services \rightarrow CTI Server \rightarrow Directories$.
+For example, if you have LDAP records with the attribute telephoneNumber that you want to be displayed on your phone with the suffix "(Office)", just make sure that your directory definition is configured with a field named phone_office with the value {telephoneNumber}.